 If symptoms associated with your mental health condition worsen where its lasted for years and it interrupts your daily activities, you may have PTSD.
 If you or a loved one are experiencing these symptoms or behaviours, you must receive effective care for this condition, before it can worsen and threaten your life more.

 If you feel that you or someone you may know needs help and attention, post traumatic stress disorder treatment is available at Stone Wellbeing.
 Give me a call or book a time for an introductory call, to find out how.

 What is the most common treatment for PTSD ?

-Cognitive Behavioural Therapy (CBT) is the most common treatment used for PTSD.
+Cognitive Behavioural Therapy (CBT) is the most common treatment used for PTSD therapy in Melbourne.

 CBT usually involves meeting with a therapist weekly for up to four months.
 The two most effective types of CBT for PTSD are Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
 CBT is 50-75% effective for overcoming depression and anxiety after 5 – 15 modules.
 CBT sees mental illness as associated with “faulty” reasoning, and in resolving this, negative behaviour and emotions are addressed.

 In comparison, The Richards Trauma Process™ is 89-92% effective for overcoming depression and anxiety after 3 – 4 sessions.